 After only four months in office Prime Minister Abhisit Veijajiva already looks like a dead man walking following this latest fiasco, appearing to have the support of neither the Thailand military or the Thailand police.

-The true test of Mr Abhisit‚Äôs leadership and whether his Democrat Party government is really in charge of Thailand will come in the next few days.
+The true test of Mr Veijajiva’s leadership and whether his Democrat Party government is really in charge of Thailand will come in the next few days.

-After repeatedly promising the heads of Asean and the six dialogue countries ‚Äì Australia, New Zealand, Japan, China, South Korea and India ‚Äì together with United Nations Secretary General Ban Ki-Moon and the chiefs of the International Monetary Fund (IMF), World Bank and World Trade Organisation (WTO) that their safety at the Pattaya summit was assured, Mr Abhisit and Thailand as a nation has been publicly humiliated on the world stage.
+After repeatedly reassuring the heads of Asean and the six dialogue countries, Australia, New Zealand, Japan, China, South Korea and India, together with United Nations Secretary General Ban Ki-Moon and the chiefs of the International Monetary Fund (IMF), the World Bank and the World Trade Organisation (WTO) that their safety at the Pattaya summit was assured, Mr Veijajiva and Thailand has been humiliated on the world stage.

-According to a report in the Bangkok Post, the prime minister and senior cabinet members met late yesterday to consider legal measures against United Front for Democracy (UDD) leaders.
+According to a report in the Bangkok Post, the Prime Minister and senior cabinet members met late yesterday to consider legal measures against United Front for Democracy (UDD) leaders.

 An unnamed government source said security authorities planned to arrest UDD leaders, and possibly charge them with national unrest and treason.

-Just as the Thai police and Thai military proved to be an impotent force in supporting the previous Thai government when tens of thousands of People’s Alliance for Democracy (PAD) protesters took control of both Bangkok airports as well as those in Phuket, Hat Yai and Krabi stranding hundreds of thousands of tourists they have proven to be just as ineffective this time.
+Just as the Thai police and military proved to be an impotent force in supporting the previous Thai government when tens of thousands of People’s Alliance for Democracy (PAD) protesters took control of both Bangkok airports, as well as those in Phuket, Hat Yai and Krabi stranding hundreds of thousands of tourists, so to have they proven to be just as ineffective in Pattaya.

-While the Thai military continuously deny any plans to mount a coup d‚Äô√©tat similar to that which ousted fugitive former prime minister Thaksin Shinawatra in September 2006, their lack of support for the incumbent government means the prospect of military intervention in order to bring peace to Thailand and protect the Thai royal institution is far from fanciful.
+While the Thai military continually denies any plans to mount a coup d’état similar to that which ousted fugitive former prime minister Thaksin Shinawatra in September 2006, their lack of support for the incumbent government means the prospect of military intervention in order to bring peace to Thailand and protect the Thai royal institution is far from fanciful.

-The inability of the Thai government to run the 14th Asean summit in Pattaya safely and securely has prompted Association of Thai Travel Agents chairman Apichart Sankary to say ‚Äúthe government should not hope to host major international events again.‚Äù
+The inability of the Thai government to run the 14th Asean summit in Pattaya safely and securely has prompted Thai Travel Agents Association (TTAA) chairman, Apichart Sankary to say, the government should not hope to host major international events again.

-The tourism industry in Thailand has grown from 630,000 foreign tourists in 1970 to 14.6 million in 2007.
+The tourism industry in Thailand grew from 630,000 foreign tourists in 1970 to 14.6 million in 2007.

 Opinions and views expressed on this site are those of the author’s only.
 Read more at About me